Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Tower Hamlets and are not the council.
 About us

 The Licensing Sub Committee of Tower Hamlets Council met on Tuesday 10 March 2026 to consider two applications for new premises licences.
-The committee granted a licence for Urban Chocolatier with modified hours and conditions, and granted a licence for Silas Yard with significant modifications to the requested hours and activities, following extensive resident objections.
+The application for Urban Chocolatier was refused, while the application for Silas Yard was granted with conditions.

-The committee considered an application for a new premises licence for Urban Chocolatier, located at 9 Davenant Street, London E1 5NB.
-The applicant sought to provide late-night refreshment with extended hours, proposing to be open until 1:30 AM from Monday to Wednesday and 2:30 AM from Thursday to Sunday.
-This was an extension of two hours on weekdays and an additional hour during Ramadan compared to their existing licence.
+The Sub-Committee refused the application for a new premises licence for Urban Chocolatier, located at 9 Davenant Street, London E1 5NB.
+The application sought to extend the hours for late-night refreshment from 23:00 to 01:30 on Monday to Thursday, and from 23:00 to 02:30 on Friday and Saturday, with similar extended hours during Ramadan.

-The committee also agreed to extend the decision deadline for an application concerning Cafe La Vista at 15 Brook Lane, London E16 PU to 30 June 2026.
+The Sub-Committee also agreed to extend the decision deadline for the application for Café Lavista, 15 Brick Lane, London E1 6PU, to 30 June 2026.

 Attendees